digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/setup/ec2.md

 # AWS EC2

 :::info
-You should setup a PostgreSQL database manually to be used by the ToolJet server.
+You should setup a PostgreSQL database manually to be used by the JumpStart server.

 :::
-*If you have any questions feel free to join our [Slack Community](https://tooljet.com/slack) or send us an email at hello@tooljet.com.*
+*If you have any questions feel free to join our [Slack Community](https://jumpstart.com/slack) or send us an email at hello@jumpstart.com.*

-Follow the steps below to deploy ToolJet on AWS EC2 instances.
+Follow the steps below to deploy JumpStart on AWS EC2 instances.

 1. Setup a PostgreSQL database and make sure that the database is accessible from the EC2 instance.